willgoldby/API-Documentation-for-GetMyWeather-API/README.md

 Wind speed | A number that represents kph (kilometers per hour) | `21` means 21 kph Humidity | A number between 0-100 that represents a percentage| `80` means 80 percent humidity.
-Precipitation | A number between 0-100 that represents a percentage| `50` means 50 percent chance of precipitation
+Precipitation | A number between 0-100 that represents a percentage| `50` means 50 percent chance of precipitation Trust | A number between 0-100 that represents a percentage of confidence in the forecast| `80` means there is an 80 percent degree of certainty for the predicted forecast

 # How much does GetMyWeather cost to use?